todbot/blink1/README.md

 - URLs containing text or JSON
 - Local files or executed scripts

-You can find it at:
-https://github.com/todbot/Blink1Control2
+More information about Blink1Control2 at: https://github.com/todbot/Blink1Control2